 Since publishing our first version in December 2015, we have been required by NHS England to produce an annual refresh.
 We refreshed our plan in October 2016, October 2017 and again in October 2018. the Local Transformation Plan sets out how we will meet the challenge and commits to systemic and cross-cutting solutions across organisational and geographic boundaries.

-The key areas of transformation within our plans are to:
+The key areas of transformation within the 2018 Local Transformation Plan are to:

-- deliver services and support from birth to 25, ensuring that support is no longer halted at the age of 18 but responds to the individual needs of a young person as they follow their own unique path to adulthood .
-We will be working towards moving existing resource and contracting arrangements over the next 5 years to achieve true 0 – 25 services
+- deliver services and support from birth to 25, ensuring that support is no longer shaped by a cliff-face at age of 18 but responds to the individual needs of a young person as they follow their own unique path to adulthood.
+We are working towards moving existing resource and contracting arrangements over the next four years to achieve true 0 - 25 services

 - invest in increasing access to early intervention support to ensure that children and young people are able to access the right service at the right time

 - prepare for the 10-year plan which was announced in July 2018 by Simon Stevens, and will include a focus on mental health services for children and young people

 - reduce inequality by reducing geographical variation in the number of children and young people accessing services